Ocean Drive Welcomes You Back!

 640 Ocean Drive

-The Celino will be a luxury boutique hotel complex which will include the historic Park Central Hotel.
-Opening coming soon in late 2018 and will feature a rooftop glass-bottom pool and sun deck.
+The Celino is a luxury boutique hotel complex which includes the historic Park Central Hotel.
+One of the highlights is the rooftop glass-bottom pool and sun deck.

 700 Ocean Drive